This post may contain affiliate links. Please see my disclosure policy for details.

 There were also these great little fruit and veg markets from the local farms here.
 The mini peaches, locally called aadu, were to die for!

 Trekking Leh Ladakh and Day trips from Leh Ladakh

 There are endless options for treks from Leh Ladakh that you can get involved with.

-Pangong Lake and Nubra Valley were popular trips also which was a 2 day 1 night stay.
+Pangong Lake and Nubra Valley were popular trips also which was a 2-day and 1-night stay.

 There are a lot of treks that you can do self-guided also.
 Nubra Valley is around a 3-day trek each way which is supposed to be easy.

 But bear in mind that there isn’t any phone signal here so you won’t have Google maps to help you!